lz-asia/oChai/README.md

 oChai brings together the power of DeFi and the convenience of seamless cross-chain asset transfers.

+## How to Test

+1. yarn install
+2. update FORKING as true and add ALCHEMY_API_KEY in .env
+3. yarn test

 ## License

 oChai is [MIT licensed](./LICENSE).